flybotix/frclogstaticanalysis/README.md

 ### Options

 ```
--d, --dir DIR          Directory for auto-discovery (use with --time)
+-d, --dir DIR          Directory for auto-discovery (use with --time or --match)
 -t, --time TIMESTAMP   Timestamp prefix for auto-discovery
+-m, --match ID         FMS match identifier for auto-discovery (e.g., Q32, VAALE1_Q32)
 -r, --revlog FILE      Path to .revlog file
     --hoot FILE [FILE]  Path to one or more .hoot files
 -s, --subsystem NAME   Filter output to one subsystem